rykener/django-manifest-loader/README.md

 from the original file name to the new one.
 If you didn't have a way to automate that mapping, every time you generate a new version of your assets, you'd have to go into your HTML and update the content hash yourself.
 Instead, you can just tell `easy_django_webpack` that you want the file `main.js` and it'll lookup the content hash for you.

+### License

+Easy Django Webpack is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
+This is an open source license granting broad permissions to modify and redistribute the software.